mingfang/terraform-provider-k8s/site/k8s_core_v1_service/README.md

 ######  TypeMap

 Route service traffic to pods with label keys and values matching this selector.
 If empty or not present, the service is assumed to have an external process managing its endpoints, which Kubernetes will not modify.
 Only applies to types ClusterIP, NodePort, and LoadBalancer.
 Ignored if type is ExternalName.
 More info: https://kubernetes.io/docs/concepts/services-networking/service/
 #### session_affinity

 ######  TypeString

+Supports "ClientIP" and "None".
+Used to maintain session affinity.
+Enable client IP based session affinity.
+Must be ClientIP or None.
+Defaults to None.
+More info: https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies
+## session_affinity_config

+sessionAffinityConfig contains the configurations of session affinity.

+## client_ip

+clientIP contains the configurations of Client IP based session affinity.

+#### timeout_seconds

+######  TypeInt

+timeoutSeconds specifies the seconds of ClientIP type session sticky time.
+The value must be >0 && <=86400(for 1 day) if ServiceAffinity == "ClientIP".
+Default value is 10800(for 3 hours).
+#### type

+######  TypeString

+type determines how the Service is exposed.
+Defaults to ClusterIP.
+Valid options are ExternalName, ClusterIP, NodePort, and LoadBalancer.
+"ExternalName" maps to the specified externalName.
+"ClusterIP" allocates a cluster-internal IP address for load-balancing to endpoints.
+Endpoints are determined by the selector or if that is not specified, by manual construction of an Endpoints object.
+If clusterIP is "None", no virtual IP is allocated and the endpoints are published as a set of endpoints rather than a stable IP.
+"NodePort" builds on ClusterIP and allocates a port on every node which routes to the clusterIP.
+"LoadBalancer" builds on NodePort and creates an external load-balancer (if supported in the current cloud) which routes to the clusterIP.
+More info: https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-typesoncepts/services-networking/service/
+#### session_affinity

+######  TypeString